ApryseSDK/webviewer-js-sample/README.md

   ]
 ```

-The `package.json` files contains the `start` and `build` scripts.
+The `package.json` file contains the `start` and `build` scripts.
 The only script to call is the `start` to run the app out-of-the-box.
-The `build` is just to allow copying of resources to

 ```
-    "start": "parcel index.html --open http://localhost:1234",
+    "start": "parcel index.html --open http://localhost:1234"
-    "build": "parcel build",
 ```

 ## WebViewer APIs